nuxeo/nuxeo-drive/DEVELOPERS.rst

   sh tools/osx/create-dmg.sh

-Installing a standalone Python interpreter on Mac OS X
+Installing a Standalone Python Interpreter on Mac OS X
 ------------------------------------------------------

 To install a standalone version of Python under OS X you can use `Homebrew